 Recently, the 9001:2008 certification was updated to reflect the changing state of business and technology, globalization, and growing international trade.
 The resulting ISO 9001:2015 certification focuses more on performance and the customer.
 Certified organizations are coached to tailor their standards to focus on performance by combining the process-based approach with risk-based thinking, which recognizes that not all processes have the same impact on the organization’s ability to deliver goods or services.
 After September 2018, the former 2008 standard will no longer be valid.

 Quality is Our Priority

 The quality policy of Ingenuiti is: high-quality, thoroughly-developed translations and courses and on-time deliveries.
-We are continually improving our processes to benefit our customers, and we are proud to be ISO 9001:2015 certified.
+We are continually improving our processes to benefit our customers, and we are proud to have an ISO 9001:2015 certified QMS.